ancker1/ROVIProjekt/README.md

 # ROVI Project
+This project is a part of the course Robotics and Computer Vision (ROVI) at University of Southern Denmark on the Advanced Robotics Technology master education.

 This README explains the overall structure of the code.
 For explanations of how to run the code, navigate into the folders and open the readme.txt located there.